Best Beaches in Menorca

 Platja de Cavalleria

-A very long stretch of beach easily accessible from the car parking but with lots of steps to actually get to this stunning beach.
-The parking lot has a toilet and there are several picnic tables with views on the beach.
+A very long stretch of beach easily accessible from the car parking but with some steps to actually get to this stunning beach.
+The parking lot has a toilet (and beach bar in summer) and there are several picnic tables with views on the beach.

 Cala Morell doesn’t really have a sandy beach as it’s a small port town.
 It’s a sheltered cove surrounded by cliffs.
 There are several stone platforms with a ladder from where you can easily jump into the water.